autodesk-platform-services/aps-mcp-server-nodejs/docs/part1-service-account/index.md

 ![Add Folder Permissions](images/add-folder-permissions.png)

+- Repeat this process for any other folders you want your MCP server to access

 ## Gather Your Credentials

 Before moving to the next part, make sure you have collected all the required information: